• Buy From Us

 #6.
 Block and disengage from your abusive person

 Unfortunately, many people who succeed in leaving abusive relationships sabotage themselves by returning.
 You’re not capable of doing so!
 What’s the point, after all?
-In fact, your abuser will most likely become worse because you had the courage to leave them, and this will enrage them!
+Your abuser will most likely become worse because you dared to leave them, and this will enrage them!

 How to Get Out of an Abusive Relationship Safely